DynaSlum/satsense/Python/Notebooks/README.md

-## Notebooks to illistrate the Python software for WP1: SateliteImaging
+## Notebooks accompanying the Python software for WP1: SateliteImaging

 ## source_notebooks
 Used for developemnt